 I can feel vibrations, sometimes through objects like tables or the floor, and sometimes through the air.
 Using that technique, I can “hear” music.
 I feel the beat and the rhythm, and I can even make out notes if I can touch the speaker.
 When Jack tells me that he loves me, I can put my fingers on his lips and feel his breath.
 I can make out the motion and the flow of air, and that lets me understand what he says.
 But that’s no substitute for really hearing those things.

 Imagine not being able to hear your baby crying.
 If you can’t see your child, you don’t know they need you.
 You can’t tell when they are in trouble or when they just want a hug.
 Imagine never hearing your baby say “Mama” for the first time.
-Consider never hearing your son and the love of his life exchanging their wedding vows.
+Consider never hearing your child and the love of their life exchanging their wedding vows.

 Think about everyday life for a moment.
 Have you ever come close to being hit by a car, only to jump out of the way at the last minute because you heard the driver honk the horn?
 How many times has a friend called out to you at the mall and you’ve sat down together for coffee and had a wonderful, chance meeting?